Lucad44/tschuss/README.md

 ## CSS
 Modify the `style.css` file in order to change the colour, background, font, raidiuses, borders and everything else CSS-related.

+You can edit the CSS file path via the `--css-file` command line option.

 There's a `#window` label that allows you to customise the main window where everything is placed upon.

 Then there are 6 button labels (namely `#shutdown`, `#reboot`, `#logout`, `#hibernate` and `#suspend`)